jochenalt/Lisbeth/docs/source/imu.rst

 All this solved by Rudolf E. Kálmán's famous `Kalman Filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Kalman1960.pdf>`_.
 A digestable description can be found `here <https://www.kalmanfilter.net/default.aspx>`_.

 Multiple version of the filter are available, and the most common one is probably the Extended Kalman filter.
-However a rather new variant came up a while ago, which is the `Unscented Kalman filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Julier1997_SPIE_KF.pdf>`_, that is supposed to 'provide a slightly better performance <https://www.gegi.usherbrooke.ca/LIV/index_htm_files/IEEEivsV2.pdf>'_.
+However a rather new variant came up a while ago, which is the `Unscented Kalman filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Julier1997_SPIE_KF.pdf>`_, that is supposed to `provide a slightly better performance <https://www.gegi.usherbrooke.ca/LIV/index_htm_files/IEEEivsV2.pdf>`_.

 Let's be honest, in the usecase of a quadruped the difference is neglectable.
 Anyhow, understanding that beast is a mental challenge, so I started it.